Language-Research-Technology/ldaca-website/content/news/posts/2025-LDaCA_Technical_Architecture_update/index.md

 ## Recent developments

 We have seen some recent developments which promise exciting future work.
-Pacific and Regional Archive of Digital Sources in Endangered Cultures [(PARADISEC)](https://www.paradisec.org.au/) colleague John Ferlito has created a new version of the LDaCA data portal using a simpler [API](https://www.ldaca.edu.au/resources/glossary/#api) that can be used for both PARADISEC and LDaCA.
+Pacific and Regional Archive of Digital Sources in Endangered Cultures [(PARADISEC)](https://www.paradisec.org.au/) colleague John Ferlito has created a new version of the LDaCA data portal using a simpler <GlossaryLink display="API" id="api" /> that can be used for both PARADISEC and LDaCA.
 The same API could potentially be used for many other repositories, such as the [Nyingarn Repository](https://repository.nyingarn.net/).

-The new API is an [RO-Crate](https://www.ldaca.edu.au/resources/glossary/#ro-crate) API, that we have affectionately called *AROCAPI*.
+The new API is an <GlossaryLink display="RO-Crate" id="ro-crate" /> API, that we have affectionately called *AROCAPI*.
 AROCAPI is a generic API for collections of ‘objects’ (or ‘items’) which are described using RO-Crates.
-We are working together with John to create a new [Oni](https://www.ldaca.edu.au/resources/glossary/#oni) stack using this API, and have been evaluating the API throughout its development rather than waiting until John finishes his work on it.
+We are working together with John to create a new <GlossaryLink display="Oni" id="oni" /> stack using this API, and have been evaluating the API throughout its development rather than waiting until John finishes his work on it.

 AROCAPI will extend data portals and act as a baseline for other infrastructure that uses RO-Crates.
 It is designed to work both "out of the box" with an industry-standard data portal UI and to be easily configurable for different audiences and domains.
 For example, PARADISEC will implement different authentication routes (using the existing "[Nabu](https://catalog.paradisec.org.au/)" catalog) for users to access data than the LDaCA data portal, which uses [CADRE](https://cadre.ada.edu.au/login).